Willie169/Android-Non-Root/README.md

 ---

-## droidVNC-NG: VNC server app for Android that does not require root privileges
+## droidVNC-NG: VNC Server App for Android That Does Not Require Root Privileges

 ### Install droidVNC-NG